NeonGeckoCom/neon_mq_connector/README.md

 The Neon MQ Connector is an MQ interface for microservices.

 ## Configuration
+By default, this package will use [ovos-config](https://github.com/openvoiceos/ovos-config) to read default configuration.
+In general, configuration should be passed to the `MQConnector` object at init.

+### Legacy Configuration
 A global configuration for the MQ Connector may be specified at `~/.config/neon/mq_config.json`.
 This configuration file may contain the following keys:
  - `server`: The hostname or IP address of the MQ server to connect to.
 If left blank, this defaults to `"localhost"`